howtographql/howtographql/content/backend/graphql-js/0-introduction.md

 ### What to expect

 The goal of this tutorial is to build an API for a [Hacker News](https://news.ycombinator.com/) clone.
-Here is a quick rundown of what to expect in this tutorial.
+Here is a quick rundown of what to expect.

 You'll start by learning the basics of how a GraphQL server works, simply by defining a [_GraphQL schema_](https://www.prisma.io/blog/graphql-server-basics-the-schema-ac5e2950214e) for the server and writing corresponding _resolver functions_.
 In the beginning, these resolvers will only work with data that's stored in-memory - so nothing will persist beyond the runtime of the server.